SATISFACTORY ACADEMIC PROGRESS STANDARDS FOR FEDERAL FINANCIAL AID

 - Student must meet the University's standards for continued enrollment as specified in the Academic Standing section of the University Catalog.
 A petition for continued enrollment granted by the Academic Suspension Petitions Committee does not constitute evidence of satisfactory academic progress for Federal financial aid purposes.
 If mitigating circumstances were a factor in the student's unsatisfactory academic performance, a separate appeal process is required for Federal financial aid consideration.

-- Student who has attempted 0-59 credits must achieve or maintain a minimum cumulative grade point average of 1.75.
-Student who has attempted 60 or more credits must maintain a minimum grade point average of 2.0.
+- Student who has earned 0-59 credits must achieve or maintain a minimum cumulative grade point average of 1.75.
+Student who has earned 60 or more credits must maintain a minimum grade point average of 2.0.
+A student who has enrolled at CCU four (4) or more semesters must maintain a minimum grade point average of 2.0.

 - Student must satisfactorily complete a minimum of sixty-seven percent (67%) of the courses that he/she attempts at the institution.
 Please note, courses dropped from a student's schedule after the published drop/add period are included in the completion percentage.